franco-on-git/Scripts-and-Commands/README.md

 👋 Hello and welcome to my repository!

-Here, you'll find a collection of scripts, tools, and resources that I’ve put together to help solve real-world problems, automate tasks, and streamline workflows.
+Here, you'll find a collection of scripts and resources that I’ve put together to help solve real-world problems and automate tasks.
 Whether you’re a fellow developer, curious learner, or just passing through, feel free to:

 ✅ Browse the code
 📄 Copy anything useful